 Outside of home, a new person appears at school too.
 A girl named Shiina suddenly joins your club, but she makes it known that the club isn’t her primary objective – you are.
 She aggressively pursues a relationship with you.
 Your childhood friend Maho finds her difficult to deal with.

 Life continues on as everyone adjusts to the new situation.
-You go through school and attend the club as normal.
-You spend time with both old and new friends.
+You go through school and attend the club as normal, spending time with both old and new friends.
 You go through a few events as a group.
 Much of the focus here is on getting to know the characters and showing how they develop in reaction to the new circumstances.
+The early story focuses on setting up these two triangles.

 Despite having a strong focus on humor, the story and character development are done well.
 Each of the main heroines shows growth or hidden depths beyond their initial character archetype, if not a huge amount.

-About two hours into the story, the game splits into two routes depending on the choices you have made.
+About two hours into Sankaku Renai: Love Triangle Trouble, the game splits into two routes depending on the choices you have made.
 The sisters’ route featuring Nanaru and Suzu and the love route featuring Maho and Shiina each cover a love triangle.
-These two love triangles are what the title refers to.
 Each route focusses on the relationships between all three characters involved in the triangle.
 It then further splits into a route for one of those two characters, or a side character.
 This makes a total of four main routes and two side routes.

 The first girl you meet is your Stepsister Nanaru.
 She is cocky about her appearance, being quite proud of her beauty and large breasts.
 Nanaru is known for always cracking dirty jokes and acts carefree most of the time.
 While she’s not the smartest person around, she is outgoing and very likable.
 She is obsessed with an idol anime series.